 Preparing Your Kids for High School

-Many grown ups don’t even know what they want to be when they grow up, yet 14 year olds are supposed to make that decision?
+Many grown-ups don’t even know what they want to be when they grow up, yet 14-year-olds are supposed to make that decision?

-After the first week or two, your child will likely settle in to the high school environment.
-Sure, they will be freshmen.
-Just remember that the high school years can be a wonderful time of growth for you and your child.
-Take things day by day, and remain optimistic!
+After the first week or two, your child will likely settle into the high school environment.
+Sure, they’ll be freshmen, but remember—these years can be a wonderful time of growth for both you and your child.
+Take things one day at a time, and remain optimistic!

 Share: